arks-org/arks.github.io/content/_pages/community.md

 The ARK Alliance community comprises institutions and people who use or assign ARK identifiers as well as those interested in promoting ARKs and sustaining the open ARK infrastructure, which consists of standards, best practices, the [N2T.net] resolver, and the registry of ARK organizations.
-There is also an [Archival Resource Key Community Code of Conduct].
+There are also [working groups] (Outreach, Technical, NAAN Registry, Advisory) and an [Archival Resource Key Community Code of Conduct].

 | [![][1]{: .img-thumbnail .img-fluid fetchpriority="high" loading="eager"}][2] |